DevCache1/SimpleBlogGenerator/README.md

 how to run: `python generate.py`

-how it works: write your posts in markdown format inside the /posts folder. run the script and watch the static site be generated. super simple and fast.
+how it works: write your posts in markdown format inside the /posts folder. run the script and watch the static site be generated. outputs html files (style.css is not being generated) in the /output folder. super simple and fast.

 how it looks: